cassandrandivhuwo/Bright-TV-Viewership/README.md

 - Microsoft Power BI for Dashboard creation
 - Lovable AI for Dashboard creation
 - Microsoft PowerPoint
-- NotebookLM AI for presentation
+- CANVA AI for presentation

 ## Summary of results
 Summary of results and links to dashboards: